 For Kubernetes with VMware in particular, the usage of SPBM is required as persistent volume claims, storage classes and other key constructs directly reference SPBM policies by name in YAML file deployment specifications, image registries and during the Workload Management enablement procedure within vCenter.

-A prerequisite for this article is to create at least one vVols datastore on the target vCenter.
+A prerequisite for this article is to create a vVols datastore on the target vCenter.
 Setting up vVols on the FlashArray with the vSphere Plugin is straight forward and easily accomplished.
 The procedure to register VASA can be found at this link and how to mount a vVols datastore can be found here.

 VMware vVols differ from VMFS from an SPBM perspective. vVols can import storage information and capabilities directly from the underlying FlashArray that can be used with SPBM, while VMFS relies solely upon user-generated categories and tags built within vSphere.
 This additional functionality for vVols with SPBM is advantageous in numerous ways as users can directly map policy to storage and have that policy update dynamically if anything is changed.
 The first section below will provide a simple example of how this works.

 Creating an SPBM Policy for vVols

 To get started, click on the main vSphere menu and pick Policies and Profiles.

 Select the 2nd option down, VM Storage Policies and then Create VM Storage Policy.